WenranMa/Study/AWS.md

 ![Region](./img/aws_regions.png)

-An Availability Zone is represented by a Region code followed by a letter identifier; for example, us-east-1a.
+An Availability Zone is represented by a Region code followed by a letter identifier; for example, _us-east-1a_.

 | Code |   Name  |  Opt-in Status | Local Zone |
 | ---- | ------- | -------------- | ---------- |
 | us-east-2 | US East (Ohio) | Not required | No |
 | us-east-1 | US East (N. Virginia) | Not required | No |

+### Sercurity Group ??

+### Role ??

+ARN???

+cloudwatch

 ## RDS
     关系型数据库的管理平台。